Stibnite–Spotlight

 About F.A.
 Loomis

 F.A.
 (Floyd) Loomis writes about Idaho and its people.
-He is the author of The Upper Burnt Ruby Creek Triology, Vol. 1 Frankie Ravan, and Vol. 2 Ravan's Winter both won Idaho Author Awards.
-Confluence of Spirit, his third novel of the Idaho trilogy, will be released in 2023.
-He and his wife Kristin live in the Gold Fork River country south of Roseberry.
+He is the author of The Upper Burnt Ruby Creek Triology, Vol. 1 Frankie Ravan, and Vol. 2 Ravan's Winter both of which won Idaho Author Awards.
+Confluence of Spirit, his third novel of the Idaho trilogy, was released in 2023.
+Floyd is a certified Idaho naturalist who lives with his wife Kristin in the Gold Fork River country south of Roseberry.

 Leave a Comment